google/opencasebook/trademarks.md

     Brand_, The Trademark Reporter, July-Aug, 2012, Vol. 102 No.
     4 1028, 1036.

-Trademark is not a right in gross; it is a quasi-property right fundamentally concerned with consumer protection.
-While no one can entirely own a word without unduly burdening free expression, source identifiers are protected by law.[^FreeExpression] How courts have applied the logic and tension of trademark law in these cases illustrates the nature of trademarks and their rich interplay with software and technology.
-The reasoning from these cases is brought into discussion questions might challenge your understanding of some of the most popular open source licenses, which are excerpted at the end of this chapter.
-Finally, these concepts are contextualized with several organizations' trademark policies.
+How courts have applied the logic and tension of trademark law in these cases illustrates the nature of trademarks and their rich interplay with software and technology.
+The reasoning from these cases is contextualized with discussion questions and an examination of how popular open source licenses have struggled to address trademark rights, as well as several organizations' trademark policies.

 [^FreeExpression]: _See, Playboy Enters. v.
 Welles_, 279 F.3d 796, 804 (9th Cir.